Handy4ndy/ESP32-XRPL/src/Developer_Kit/GettingStarted/README.md

 1. **Start with the Basics**:
    - Follow the Basic tutorials in sequence to assemble your kit and learn the fundamentals.
-   - Each tutorial includes example code located in the `src/Examples` directory.
+   - Each tutorial includes example code also located in the `src/Examples` directory.

 2. **Progress to Advanced Topics**:
    - Once your kit is fully assembled and functional, move on to the Advanced tutorials to explore IoT concepts.